 Finally, here is my Plan With Me video.
 If it looks like my arms for super fat – they didn’t.
 It’s actually just me wearing 3 sweaters.

-Even though the outside is sunny and basically Russian summer weather, inside can get pretty cold if your house isn’t on the sunny side, and ours isn’t.
+Even though the outside is sunny and basically summer weather, the inside can get pretty cold if your house isn’t on the sunny side, and ours isn’t.